-An interesting development can be observed at the eastern city border in comparison to the map of the population density in 1994.
+An interesting development can be observed at the eastern city border in comparison to the meanwhile nearly 20 years old map of the population density in 1994.
 Because of divisions of real estates and in the consequence constructional compressions the predominant number of blocks are nowadays in the density category of 31-70 p/ha, whereas for the data from 1994/31/12 blocks with less than 30 p/ha are in the majority.
 Therefore as a result of this development in the field of population density the eastern border of Berlin bears resemblance to the western border.